wikimedia-gadgets/afc-submit-wizard/README.md

 ## Languages and frameworks

-This tool is written in JavaScript, uses OOUI for its front end, and uses the &withJS= URL technique for loading scripts.
+This tool is written in JavaScript, uses OOUI for its front end, and uses the &withJS= URL technique for loading the script.

 ## How to use